Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/custom-messages.md

 ---
 id: custom-messages
 title: Custom Messages
-description: A brief explaination of Custom Message use in MLAPI coveing Named and Unnames messages.
+description: A brief explanation of Custom Message use in MLAPI covering Named and Unnamed messages.
 ---

 If you don't want to use the MLAPI's messaging, you don't have to.
 You can use a thin layer called "Custom Messages" to implement your own behaviour and add custom targeting.
 They are unbound to any game object.
 Custom messages can be used in combination with [RPC messages](about-rpc.md).